CloudDesk/RTE-PMS-Backend/Document Repository/PMS_v3.1_changes.md

 * Manager-created objectives are auto-approved.
 * Employee-created objectives require manager approval if configured.

-This configuration should be available during template/cycle/assignment configuration as per current product design decision.
+This configuration can be applied during template/cycle/assignment configuration based on final implementation decision.

-## 14. Manager Bulk Objective Assignment
+## 19. Manager Bulk Objective Assignment

 Manager must be able to assign the same objective to selected employees from their team.